ErshadHasanpour/Analysis-of-Different-VAE-models-based-on-MNIST-digits-/README.md

 ![BVAE_1](https://github.com/ErshadHasanpour/Analysis-of-Different-VAE-models-based-on-MNIST-digits-/assets/96794427/2ec140e0-0df1-442e-bdd3-554ed8dd102d)

 However, as dimensions of latent space are less dependent, we can conduct disentangled learning, which means we can assign each dimension of latent space into a narrowly defined and interpretable feature in image space.
-In the below image we can see that by fixing the amount of latent space’s dimensions, except the first one which is varied between (-2.5, 2.5), produced images will change from digit 2 to 6, which means the first dimension of latent space is responsible for this special feature in image space.
+In the below image we can see that by fixing the amount of latent space’s dimensions, except the first one which is varied between (-2.5, 2.5), generated images will change from digit 2 to 6, which means the first dimension of latent space is responsible for this special feature in image space.

 ![BVAE_2](https://github.com/ErshadHasanpour/Analysis-of-Different-VAE-models-based-on-MNIST-digits-/assets/96794427/d15f68c8-5438-492b-854e-698d89f969f8)